TolikPylypchuk/SharpHook/SharpHook.Reactive/README.md

 SharpHook.Reactive provides two implementations of `IReactiveGlobalHook`:

-- `SharpHook.Reactive.SimpleReactiveGlobalHook`.
+- `SharpHook.Reactive.ReactiveGlobalHook`.
 Since we're dealing with observables, it's up to you to decide when and where to handle the events through schedulers.
 A default scheduler can be specified for all observables.

 - `SharpHook.Reactive.ReactiveGlobalHookAdapter` adapts an `IGlobalHook` to `IReactiveGlobalHook`.
 All subscriptions and changes are propagated to the adapted hook.
 There is no default adapter from `IReactiveGlobalHook`